18F/handbook/docs/engineering/front-end-development.md

 * We avoid reliance on HTML structure.
 CSS should define the appearance of an element anywhere & everywhere it appears (regardless of its position in the DOM). (eg. we avoid `.sidebar > .component` or `ul > li > a`.
 This is easy to break and hard to reuse.
 * We prefer the child selector `component__list > some__class` over the descendant selector `component__list some__class`, to avoid unintentionally affecting nested elements.
 (We can also avoid this by naming elements in a component with the BEM syntax).
 * Class names should use full words rather than abbreviations.
 Eg. .buttons instead of .btn
 * We avoid generic class names eg. `.widget .title`.
-“Class names should communicate useful information to developers.” – Nicolas Gallagher
+"Class names should communicate useful information to developers." – Nicolas Gallagher
 * We avoid using the !important selector except as a last resort.
-* We avoid using ids to style elements, as id’s should be reserved for Javascript (except in the case of JS-related classes , or anchor tags).
+* We avoid using ids to style elements, as id's should be reserved for Javascript (except in the case of JS-related classes , or anchor tags).
 * We prefix classes used for Javascript with `.js-class`

 ## <a name="javascript"></a>Javascript